The Pulpit Rock Hiking Advice

 Pulpit Rock is a flat plateau of rock that measures approximately 25m x 25m, offering wonderful views of the surrounding landscape.
 Jutting 604 meters in the air above Lysefjord, it’s possible to see all the way to Lysebotn which lies at the end of Lysefjord.

-You can combine your hike up to Pulpit Rock with Norway’s most popular tour - The Norway in a nutshell® or to beat the crowds you could opt to set off in darkness on a guided sunset tour.
 During the day Pulpit Rock can get very busy as it’s such a popular spot for tourists.
 Arriving just before the dawn provides the opportunity to see the glow of the morning sun bursting over the horizon in perfect serenity.

 Preparing for the hike